 What happens if someone at school is diagnosed with coronavirus?

-If a member of staff, pupil or parent is diagnosed, we will work closely with Public Health England and will follow their advice and guidance.
-It is their decision on whether schools or classes close.
-We will contact and would offer guidance and support to anyone diagnosed, as well as any people who they have come into contact with.
+If a member of staff, pupil or parent is diagnosed, this will have no effect on anyone else unless they show symptoms.
+We will work closely with Public Health England and will follow their advice and guidance.
+We will offer guidance and support to anyone diagnosed.
 If you are a parent, please contact the office via email or phone to inform us of any diagnoses.

 In the event of school/class closure, will my child receive work?

 In the event of a school/class closure we will again use Google Classroom and SEESAW to provide regular work.
 Please visit the Home Learning page.